valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 ## Auto deploying case tabs

-Case tabs can be auto-deployed from a json file at startup.
+Case tabs can be auto-deployed from a JSON file at startup.
 This is useful to keep the case tab configuration identical across multiple environments.
 Case tabs are auto-deployed by scanning files on the classpath that end in `.case-tab.json`.